 Five minutes with General Manager, Kate Barnett

-Grab a coffee and let’s sit down with one of the faces of Orbit Accounting and Tax.
+Grab a coffee and let’s sit down with one of the faces of The Orbit Group.
 This time, it’s time to get up close with General Manager, Kate Barnett.

 Why did you get into accounting?

 Initially I was just working with Greg to develop the Orbit brand and look and feel.
 And then, well, it was kind of accidental that I became the General Manager.
 I could see Greg needed a hand with his internal administration when he first started.
 Somehow an evening’s work turned into research on how to stop the paperwork piling up in our second bedroom.
-Before I knew it, I had quit my job and Orbit Accounting and Tax became a twosome!
+Before I knew it, I had quit my job and The Orbit Group became a twosome!

 Favourite 3pm pick-me-up.